otuzel/react-login-form-validation-assignment/README.md

-A React assignment on form validation and sessionStorage authorization.
+## A React assignment on form validation and sessionStorage authorization

 Validation rules: